-Although most of my consulting practice over the years has focused mostly on full-service, upscale and group-oriented hotels, I've always managed to keep an eye out for how business is conducted at the smaller properties.
+Although most of my consulting practice over the years has focused mostly on full-service, upscale and heavy group-oriented hotels, I've always managed to keep an eye out for how business is conducted at the smaller properties.

-Besides, when my wife Karen and I travel on leisure trips and we're not patronizing some historic small inn or a charming bedand-breakfast, we often stay at Holiday Inn Expresses, Hampton Inns and Best Westerns.
+Besides, when Karen and I travel on leisure trips and we're not patronizing some historic small inn or a charming B&B, we very often stay at Holiday Inn Expresses, Hampton Inns and Best Westerns.

 The sheer numbers alone demand my keeping current with these smaller hotels.
-According to AH&LA (excluding properties fewer than 15 rooms):
+According to AH&LA (excluding properties less than 15 rooms):